Types of Adverbs in French

 Hier, j’étais à un concert de rock avec des amis.Yesterday, I was at a rock concert with some friends.

-Adverbs of Amount
+Adverbs of amount

 assezenough, quite, aussias much/many as…, autantso much/many, beaucoupa lot, davantagemore, encoremore/again, environabout, moinsless/fewer, peulittle/few, plusmore, presquealmost, seulementonly, tantso, tellementso much/many, toutall, trèsvery, troptoo much/many, un peua bit